hzzhughes/hzzhughes.github.io/content/post/generalization-in-rl.md

   - Augment $D_h=D_h\cup\\{s_h,a_h,s_{h+1}\\}$ for $h\in[H]$
   - Update ${\cal B}^k=\\{f\in {\cal F}: L_{\cal D_h}(f_h,f_{h+1})\le\inf_{f\in\cal F_n}L_{\cal D_h}(f,f_{h+1})+\beta,\forall h\in[H]\\}$

-Basically speaking, it's a generalized version of UCB-VI algorithm.
+Basically speaking, it's a generalized version of ELEANOR algorithm.

-may be computationaly complex
+- may be computationaly hard

 can we say seperate the problem of RL into standalone generalization,planning and exploration tasks?